-- Status indicates whether repair location is active or not.
-When you select the Not Active status, repair location is not shown in the list of available locations and its repair orders are not processed in the Back Office application.
-You cannot change the Active status to the Not Active status, if there are not completed repair orders in this location or this location is selected as default repair location for a team or vendor.
+Status indicates whether the repair location is active or not.
+When you select the Not Active status, the repair location is not shown in the list of available locations, and its repair orders are not processed in the Back Office application.
+You cannot change the Active status to the Not Active status if there are not completed repair orders in this location or this location is selected as the default repair location for a team or vendor.

 On the Working Hours tab, you can set weekly working time for the given repair location.
 The Working Hours setting can be used together with the Approx. Repair Time setting to calculate the Target Date of repair order in this location.